Topological and dynamical aspects of Jacobi sigma models: Jacobi sigma model

 Now, it is important to notice that these conditions yield $2m-2$ invariants and not $2m-1$ as it appears.
 Indeed, in the chosen parametrisation for the Reeb vector field, the first equation in \eqn{conditionsproofdim} amounts to

-However, the second relation is not gauge invariant and doesn't fix the $m-th$ component of $\tilde X$, $\lambda_t(0)$ not being fixed to assume any particular value.
+However, the second relation is not gauge invariant and {does not} fix the $m-th$ component of $\tilde X$, $\lambda_t(0)$ not being fixed to assume any particular value.
 Therefore, the first of Eqs. \eqn{conditionsproofdim} yields $m-1$ invariant conditions.
 The final count of invariant conditions is then $2m-2$.

 Viceversa, if we now consider $(\tilde{X}, \tilde{\zeta})$ as a tangent vector at the point $(X, \zeta, \lambda_u) \in \mathcal{C}$ satisfying Eq. (\ref{conditionsproofdim}), then we show that this tangent vector is Hamiltonian if we choose $\beta_a=-(V^{-1})^b_a \, p_b=-(V^{-1})^b_a \int_0^u dv \, V(v)^{c}_b \tilde{\zeta}_{c}(v)$.
 To verify the statement, let us define the vector field